Here's what's in the Senate stimulus plan - KVIA

 Unemployment assistance

-Unlike the House bill, the Senate version calls for providing a $300 weekly federal boost to unemployment benefits and extending two key pandemic jobless benefits programs through September.
+Unlike the House bill, the Senate version calls for providing a $300 federal boost to weekly jobless payments and extending two key pandemic unemployment benefits programs through September 6, an arrangement hammered out after hours of negotiation on Friday.

-The last-minute agreement would also make the first $10,200 worth of benefits payments tax-free.
+The agreement would also make the first $10,200 worth of benefits payments tax-free for households with annual incomes less than $150,000.

 The Pandemic Unemployment Assistance program provides benefits to freelancers, gig workers, independent contractors and certain people affected by the pandemic, while the Pandemic Emergency Unemployment Compensation program increases the duration of payments for those in the traditional state unemployment system.